Saarbrücken Castle: 20th century

 Between 1908 and 1920, the district of Saarbrücken gradually acquired the apartments, in order to use the building as the seat of district government.
 In 1938, a Neo-Baroque façade and a grand open-air staircase to the Cour d'honneur were added to the central building.
+During the Nazi era, the castle was the headquarters of the Gestapo.
 The western wing was partially destroyed during World War II and rebuilt in 1947 and 1948.

 By 1969, the structural condition of the castle had deteriorated massively.
 Safety regulations mandated that the south wing be locked up immediately.
 Several plans were proposed for the reconstruction of the castle.
 Ideas ranged from reconstructing Stengel's baroque palace to completely demolishing the building.
 In 1981, the district of Saarbrücken decided to renovate the building and replace the central pavilion.
 Construction lasted from 1982 to 1989.
 The hall built by Dihm was torn down and replaced by a steel skeleton pavilion designed by the architect Gottfried Böhm, of the same size as the former baroque pavilion.
 Dihm's neo-baroque façade was retained, and the space between this façade and the new building was converted into a grand entrance hall.
 The hip roofs of the corner pavilions were replaced by gable roofs, similar to those on the baroque palace.
 Erich Fissabre and Alfred Werner Maurer had previously made the reconstruction drawings and the inventory of the baroque castle.
 In the course of this, the Dihm's central building was built over with a steel frame structure in the dimensions of the former baroque central.